FreeCAD/FreeCAD-documentation/wiki/FreeCAD_API.md

 #### <img src="images/Type_enum.svg" style="width:16px;"> [Placement](Placement_API.md)

-Placement
+Base.Placement class.

-A placement defines an orientation (rotation) and a position (base) in 3D space.
+A Placement defines an orientation (rotation) and a position (base) in 3D space.
 It is used when no scaling or other distortion is needed.

 The following constructors are supported:

-Placement() -- empty constructor
+Placement()
-Placement(Placement) -- copy constructor
+Empty constructor.

+Placement(placement)
+Copy constructor.
+placement : Base.Placement

+Placement(matrix)
-Placement(Matrix) -- 4D matrix consisting of rotation and translation
+Define from a 4D matrix consisting of rotation and translation. matrix : Base.Matrix

-Placement(Base, Rotation) -- define position and rotation Placement(Base, Rotation,Center) -- define position and rotation with center
+Placement(base, rotation)
+Define from position and rotation. base : Base.Vector rotation : Base.Rotation

+Placement(base, rotation, center)
+Define from position and rotation with center. base : Base.Vector rotation : Base.Rotation
+center : Base.Vector

+Placement(base, axis, angle)
-Placement(Base, Axis, Angle) -- define position and rotation
+define position and rotation
+base : Base.Vector
+axis : Base.Vector
+angle : float